larandvit/picture-trimmer/README.md

 # Reduce Size of Pictures for Publishing Them to Web

 ## Description
-The tool can be used to reduce image size for publishing images to Web.
-It's useful to create galleries of pictures when there are square pictures of smaller sizes.
+The tool can be used to reduce size of pictures for publishing them to Web.
+One of the usages can be to create galleries of pictures when there are square pictures of smaller size.

 ## Features
 1. Set up a desired size of output images